THE KINGDOM

-Keep reading to learn how you can help support the album, and acquire early access to the songs!
+Keep reading to learn how you can help SUPPORT the album, and acquire EARLY ACCESS to the songs!

 Watch the stunning lyric video for the Kingdom’s first Single.

-an updated story from the studio (July 25th, 2025)
+an updated story from the studio (Sept 5th, 2025)

 100% of your gift goes towards content creation